Former German nobility in the Nazi Party: German Empire and Kingdom of Prussia

-Crown Prince William, Reich President von Hindenburg, and von Mackensen, 19 January 1933.
+Crown Prince Wilhelm, Reich President von Hindenburg, and von Mackensen, 19 January 1933.
 Field Marshal von Mackensen, a monarchist, was a military tutor to Wilhelm II, and his son.
 His high-profile black Life Hussars uniform was adopted by the SS.
 Von Mackensen was made a Prussian state councillor by Göring in 1933.

 Wilhelm II, German Emperor issued his statement of abdication as German Emperor on 9 November 1918.
 This was followed on 28 November by his abdication as King of Prussia, thus formally ending the House of Hohenzollern's 400-year rule over Prussia.
 He also gave up his, and his family's, future succession rights to the throne of Prussia and to the German imperial throne.

-William, German Crown Prince was first son and heir of Kaiser Wilhelm II.
+Wilhelm, German Crown Prince was first son and heir of Kaiser Wilhelm II.
 The Crown Prince is known to have abdicated around the same time as his father in 1918.
-Prince William was a military commander, second in command to his commander in chief father, and served with Generalfeldmarschall Crown Prince Rupprecht of Bavaria and Generalfeldmarschall Albrecht, Duke of Württemberg, at German military headquarters throughout World War I, until the armistice of 11 November 1918.
-As such, Wilhelm II and Crown Prince William directly commanded their chief of the General Staff, Generalfeldmarschall Paul von Hindenburg, throughout the war.
+Prince Wilhelm was a military commander, second in command to his commander-in-chief father, and served with Generalfeldmarschall Crown Prince Rupprecht of Bavaria and Generalfeldmarschall Albrecht, Duke of Württemberg, at German military headquarters throughout World War I, until the armistice of 11 November 1918.
+As such, Wilhelm II and Crown Prince Wilhelm directly commanded their chief of the General Staff, Generalfeldmarschall Paul von Hindenburg, throughout the war.
 During the war, Crown Prince Wilhelm awarded the Iron Cross, first class, to the future leading Nazi Hermann Göring, after Göring flew reconnaissance and bombing missions in the Feldflieger Abteilung 25 (FFA 25) in the Crown Prince's Fifth Army.